hannasage/react-bricks-uswds/README.md

 )
 ```

 In the above exported component, the main restriction is that custom classes can only exist at the parent `div` level.
-This means, for one, you as the engineer will have to peruse this code to discover the limitations.
-Second, your css would have to consider this and be written strictly, removing any hope of reuse:
+This means, because this code is from an installed package, you as the engineer using the package will have to sleuth through source code to discover these limitations and create workarounds.
+A workaround for something like this, aside from submitting an issue and hoping for the best, might look like:

 ```css
 .usa-alert {